Surging Suns edge Warriors, tie team record for wins (62) - NewsBreak

 Surging Suns edge Warriors, tie team record for wins (62)

-Devin Booker finished with 22 points, including 10-for-12 at the line, and Mikal Bridges tied for team-high honors with 22 of his own, helping the Suns (62-14) win for the 62nd time, tying the franchise record set in 1993 and tied in 2005.
+Devin Booker finished with 22 points, going 10-for-12 at the line, and Mikal Bridges tied for team-high honors with 22, helping the Suns (62-14) match the franchise victory record set in 1992-93 and tied in 2004-05.
+Phoenix won its ninth consecutive game.

-Jordan Poole tied his career-high, set last May against the New Orleans Pelicans, with a game-high 38 points for the Warriors (48-29), who dropped into a tie for third place in the Western Conference with the Dallas Mavericks by virtue of a fourth straight loss.
+Jordan Poole tied his career high, set last May against the New Orleans Pelicans, with a game-high 38 points for the Warriors (48-29).
+Golden State took its fourth straight loss and dropped into a tie for third place in the Western Conference with the Dallas Mavericks.

 Paul’s difference-making hoop came after Golden State’s Draymond Green was called for traveling with his team down 102-101 with 31.2 seconds remaining.